Variety of power sums and divisors in the moduli space of cubic fourfolds: Some divisors in the moduli space of cubic fourfolds

-\begin{lemma} The set of cubic forms $f$ of the form (\ref{eqn4218aout}) is Zariski open in an irreducible divisor in $\PP(S^3V)_{reg}$. \end{lemma} \begin{proof} This set is clearly irreducible, since it is dominated by the irreducible algebraic set parameterizing the $10$ linear forms, four of which are coplanar.
+\begin{lemma} $D_{copl}$ is an irreducible divisor in $\PP(S^3V)_{reg}$. \end{lemma} \begin{proof} The set $D_{copl}$ is irreducible, since it is dominated by the irreducible algebraic set parameterizing the $10$ linear forms, four of which are coplanar.
 If we count dimensions, we find that this last algebraic set has dimension $56$.
-However, we observe that a cubic form in $3$ variables $g$ has a two dimensional variety of power sums $VSP(g,4)$.
+However, we observe that a general cubic form $g$ in $3$ variables has a two dimensional variety of power sums $VSP(E,4)$, where $E=V(g)$.
 If $f=\sum_{1=1}^{i=10}a_i^3$, where $a_1,\ldots,a_4$ are coplanar, we have

 where the $a_i$'s for $i\leq 4$ are linear combinations of the $b_i$'s.
 As there is a 2-parameter family of ways of writing $g$ as a sum of four powers of linear forms in the $b_i$'s, we conclude that there is a 2-parameter family of ways of writing $f$ as in (\ref{eqn4218aout}).
-This proves that this family has codimension at least $1$, and with some extra work, one can show that this is actually a divisor. \end{proof}
+This proves that $D_{copl}$ has codimension at least $1$.
+To show that it actually is a divisor, we exhibit an affine subfamily of $D_{copl}$ of codimension one in the space of cubic forms.
+In fact if we let and